ChicoState/UX-BlueConnect/README.md

 **Executive Summary**
-* Analysis from Cognitive Walkthroughs of the current wireframes -Users would have preferred a back button over the currently implemented home button -Settings button should be an icon rather than the name of the device
+* Analysis from Cognitive Walkthroughs of the current wireframes
+  - Users would have preferred a back button over the currently implemented home button
+  - Settings button should be an icon rather than the name of the device
-* Analysis from informal analysis with Software team -Certain features should be removed as they were not useful to users -Efficiency should be improved in future designs through streamlining of processes
+* Analysis from informal analysis with Software team
+  - Certain features should be removed as they were not useful to users
+  - Efficiency should be improved in future designs through streamlining of processes

 [Full phase II report](phaseII/)